Skip to content

 Objectives

-• Review options for mechanical circulatory support.
+• Identify indications for durable mechanical support.

-• 2:45 p.m. | Afternoon Break/Visit Exhibitors
+• 2:40 p.m. | Afternoon Break/Visit Exhibitors

 Balakrishnan Mahesh, MBBS, PhD